lecrisha-icl/AWS-First-GenAI-Journey/README.md

 ### **3. AWS GenAI Market Sage**
 **Description:**
 An intelligent financial market assistant that provides insights into stocks, crypto, or other market data.
-It uses real-time data feeds and generates insights, forecasts, or investment suggestions.
+It uses real-time data feeds to generate insights, forecasts, and investment suggestions.

 **Key Components:**
 - **Amazon Bedrock** for NLP and financial forecasting.